 Ko Poda is a scenic island, and our early arrival meant we had it to ourselves.
 For a few minutes.
 By the time we left after attempted snorkeling (very wavy, water not very clear), photographing the local monkeys, and having a rice salad box lunch, there were several dozen speedboats and longtails nose in to the beach, rubbing one another’s bumpers.
 Crazy.

-For our next snorkeling stop, we drove to the back side of “Chicken Island,” known in Thai as Spear Island, apparently due to a different interpretation of a prominent feature sticking up from one end.
+For our next snorkeling stop, we drove to the back side of “Chicken Island,” known to Thais as Spear Island, apparently due to a different interpretation of a prominent feature sticking up from one end.
 This area was still a bit wavy but offered the best local opportunity for snorkeling today under prevailing conditions.
 We stopped along the Railay Peninsula to check on the phallus collection at the Princess cave — to encourage fertility of the sea, of course — and to marvel at the complete takeover of the area by monkeys.
 A handful of monkeys is cute, but a couple dozen monkeys are a menace.

 We had very little rain returning to land, and we arrived at the hotel with an urgent mission: separate everything that could be sent back to Bangkok in our vans so that we would be flying up with a minimum of weight and bags.
 Manic packing ensued, as well as difficult decisions about wet items.
-After delivering our nonessentials (for the time being) to the vans, we drove to Ruen Mai for our third and last dinner of this trip.
+After delivering our nonessentials (for the time being) to the vans, we drove to Ruen Mai for our third and last visit of this trip.
 Tonight we had another of the perennial favorites: grilled eggplant salad with a dressing enriched with coconut milk.
 Too bad we can’t get these firm, delicately sweet, long green eggplants in California, but the light purple ones make a reasonable (if somewhat soft) substitute.
 Kasma custom ordered catfish marinated with garlic and turmeric, which is then deep fried whole and topped with crispy marinade bits.
 Salty, crunchy, delicious.
-If you didn’t custom order, they normally make this preparation with smaller fish, and I find it just as tasty.
+If you didn’t custom order, they normally make this preparation with smaller fish, and I find them just as tasty.
 Our crab curry was a bit different tonight, being cooked with wild pepper leaves, which lend the dish a slightly bitter edge.
 Hot and sour soup with large whole shrimp in their shells, fried fish chunks in spicy chilli curry, and mild stir fried ferns rounded out the set.
 Once again, no room for dessert.

 Tomorrow is our “free day” allowing time for visiting the local market, temple, and shops, or venturing further afield, getting a Thai massage, or perhaps even relaxing.
 Cabbing it to Ruen Mai for one more meal, and maybe doing just a bit of work, are also possibilities to consider.